 Grand Challenge Selection

-GCSP students will identify one of NAE's 14 Grand Challenges for Engineering around which to focus their learning and experience at Thayer:
+GCSP students will identify one of the 14 Grand Challenges for Engineering around which to focus their learning and experience at Dartmouth:

 Make solar energy affordable